powerhome/playbook/playbook/app/pb_kits/playbook/pb_map/docs/_map_default.md

 - To use Maplibre, you must also set a height on the containing div.
 - You can now use MapLibre within the Map Kit as shown in this example.

+__Notes__ :
-__Note__ : The MapLibre Marker allows us to pass it a HEX value as a color prop.
+- The MapLibre Marker allows us to pass it a HEX value as a color prop.
 In these doc examples we are using our primary color for the Marker.
+- `scrollZoom` has been disabled in these doc examples for page usability